Environmental & Water Resources Engineering

 * Master's Project

 The student is required to write a research report and present an oral defense before a Master’s Committee on a topic determined in consultation with the advisor.
 The content of the report normally derives from the research conducted by the student as part of their research assistant duties.
-6 credits, taken as CEE 689, must be earned under the Master’s Project and are applied to the 31 total credit requirement of the MS degree.
+Six credits, taken as CEE 689, must be earned under the Master’s Project and are applied to the 31 total credit requirement of the MS degree.

-In addition to the Core Courses and Master’s Project, the student completes a minimum of fifteen credits of electives taken in areas relevant to the student's professional objectives.
+In addition to the Core Courses and Master’s Project, the student completes a minimum of twenty credits of electives taken in areas relevant to the student's professional objectives.
 All electives must be courses taken at the graduate level (500 level or higher).
 Students may take electives in other departments at the University; however, no more than 9 graduate credits taken outside the Civil and Environmental Engineering Department can be counted toward the 31 credit requirement.
 Graduate courses are listed in Appendix A.

 * Transfer Credits